vEnhance/1802/src/opt.typ

   2. As we saw, we have two boundaries.
     There are infinitely many points on the positive $x$ and $y$ axis, so we cannot just plug them all in one by one.
+    In principle, you could redo the entire easy-case recipe for each boundary parts, and it will work.

     However, luckily, the function is quite easy to analyze on each part, and we can do it with just high school algebra, no calculus needed.
+    This way we don't need to go through the whole recipe again.

     / The boundary of $x = 0$ and $y >= 0$:
       Substitute $x = 0$ into the function: